Skip to main content

 </div>

-First however you need to convert your existing Alpine.data() components to standalone ES Module JavaScript files that can be loaded on-demand.
+You will need to convert your existing Alpine.data() components to standalone ES Module JavaScript files that can be loaded on-demand.
 There's a couple of different methods to do this, and the best will depend on how you write your JavaScript, if you have a build tool and how assets on your website are distributed.

 General rules on how to load components depending on your environment: